 Solar Pool Covers

-During the hot months of Australian summers, thousands of Australians head to their swimming pools.
+During the hot months of summer, thousands of us head to our swimming pools to cool off.

 For many, the luxury of owning a private pool and avoiding more crowded public pools is a worthwhile expense.

-The added perks of improving the value of your home and being able to swim any time of the day in the privacy of your backyard has made this product extremely popular.
+The added perks of improving the value of your home and being able to swim any time of the day in the privacy of your backyard have made this product extremely popular.

 How Does a Pool Cover Work?